bigchaindb/bigchaindb/docs/server/source/production-deployment-template/troubleshoot.rst

 click the container (usually named as ``vhds``) that contains storage disk blobs that are available for PVs.
-Click on the storage disk file that you wish to use for your PV and you will be able to see ``NAME`` and ``URL`` parameters which you can use for ``diskName`` and ``diskURI`` values in your template respectively and run the following command to create PVs
+Click on the storage disk file that you wish to use for your PV and you will be able to see ``NAME`` and ``URL`` parameters which you can use for ``diskName`` and ``diskURI`` values in your template respectively and run the following command to create PVs:

 .. code:: bash